How to Provide a Practical Education For Your High Schooler

+How do you actually equip your high school student with a practical education?
 We all want education to be practical, right?
 No one wants to simply learn “useless” facts that have no application to real life.

 Furthermore, the high school years are formative for your student’s career, community, and overall growth in life.
 If there was ever a time to educate them “practically” it would be now.